 The Three Main Components of a Computer System

 A computer runs on three major systems; hardware, software, and humanware.
 Hardware and software exist together to make up the actual device.
-The human comes into the picture to bring the whole computer into a functional existence.
+The humanware brings the whole computer into a functional existence.

-Each of the components is necessary in order to enable meaningful productivity.
-If installed separately, they may be useful to an extent.
-However, the device would only be capable of repetitive actions rather than achieve complete computing potential.
-Hardware and software could not operate without each other.
-They both need human input to perform complex processes.
+Each of these components is necessary in order to enable meaningful productivity.
+If installed separately, they may be useful to an extent but only capable of repetitive actions rather than achieving complete computing potential.
+Hardware and software need the human input in order to trigger the execution of data processing.

 1. Computer Hardware

-This refers to any part that is tangible.
+This refers to any part that is tangible by the human touch.
 Examples include:

 - Display monitor.

 - Memory modules.

 - Disk drive.